-The Provisions Committee reviews and evaluates the outstanding investments and financing transactions for each customer, to determine any issues or difficulties relating to the customer position that require to classify such investments and financing transactions as irregular and hence determining the required provisions in accordance with CBK instructions and International Financial Reporting Standards.
+The Provisions Committee reviews and evaluates the outstanding investments and financing transactions for each customer, to identify any issues or difficulties relating to the customer's financial position that require to classify such investments and financing transactions as non-performing and, hence, determine the required provisions in accordance with CBK's instructions and the International Financial Reporting Standards.
 The committee meets at least once every quarter.